 - And if it's that close, our own moon would have crashed into it.

-- Based on the stated size of evil planet in The Fifth Element, at the orbital distance it is said to have parked by the time it was stopped a substantial part of it would have actually been within Earth's atmosphere.
+- The Fifth Element: Based on the stated size of an evil planet, at the orbital distance it is said to have parked by the time it was stopped, a substantial part of it would have actually been within Earth's atmosphere.
 To say nothing of the tremendous tidal forces a body of its size would have exerted.

 - Superman's arch-enemy isn't Luthor or Brainiac, but the laws of physics.
 Due to the wedge principle, picking up anything substantially larger than himself would also trouble Superman, because he is exerting all force on one tight spot.
-The object would collapse under its own weight.
+The object would collapse under its own weight and/or drive Superman into the ground like a tent stake.

-- The worse offender has to be Superman IV: The Quest for Peace, when he pushes the moon with little effort.
+- The worst offender has to be Superman IV: The Quest for Peace, when he pushes the moon with little effort.

 - The physical complications listed above have caused some fans to speculate that Superman's power is not actually physical strength and invulnerability, but rather a form of telekinesis.
 For a while Post-Crisis, that was the canon explanation of his powers in the comics.
 It still is the explanation of the powers of Superman's blatant Marvel Universe Expy Gladiator.

-- This has actually been parodied in an old Donald Duck comic by Carl Barks, where Don granted superpowers tries to lift a sunken ship into the air, only for it to snap in half and slam into him from both sides.
+- This has actually been parodied in an old Donald Duck comic by Carl Barks, where Donald, granted superpowers, tries to lift a sunken ship into the air, only for it to snap in half and slam into him from both sides.

 - It was also parodied in an old comic strip by MAD's Sergio Aragonés in the Mad Super Special Fall 1981: The Comics.
 An ocean liner has run into a rock and is sending out SOS signals.
 Superman tries to rescue it by picking it up from underneath, in the middle of the ship's keel.
 When he does so, the ship breaks in half.

-- And in MAD's "Teen Titanic" sketch, a version of Superboy with strength and fight and without TK tried to lift the titular ship out of the way of the iceberg (from the front, or bow).
+- In MAD's "Teen Titanic (1997)" sketch, a version of Superboy with strength and fight and without TK tried to lift the titular ship out of the way of the iceberg (from the front, or bow).
 It promptly snaps in half.

 - Aberrant actually points out and justifies this in-continuity.
 Regardless of how a power appears to work, it is actually a "quantum effect" which may incorporate various side effects to make it work like it should.
 This happens subconsciously, allowing Novas to make their powers work like they think they should work.
 A mentioned example is a Nova lifting a battleship, which should at most result in the ship breaking instead; the Nova subconsciously wraps the ship in a stabilising quantum effect so it can work "like it does in the comic books".

-- Women Of The Prehistoric Planet, more well-known since being featured on Mystery Science Theater 3000, has a scene in which an alien spacefarer foots his mouth badly while trying to explain Relativity.
+- Women of the Prehistoric Planet, more well-known since being featured on Mystery Science Theater 3000, has a scene in which an alien spacefarer foots his mouth badly while trying to explain Relativity.
 He proclaims, "It's due to a warp in the time paradox."
-Nobody has to be a theoretical physicist to know that "time paradox" should have been "space-time continuum."
+Nobody has to be a theoretical physicist to know that the "time paradox" should have been "space-time continuum."
 Paradoxes have nothing to do with how fast time passes on an object traveling through space.

-- This tends to be true for any film that shows a damaged or collapsed suspension bridge.note Generally, the central span collapses and the towers are pulled inward as if pulled down by it.
+Any filmnote that shows a damaged or collapsed suspension bridge tends to demonstrate a lack of understanding from the visual effects department of how such bridges would actually fail.
+In many cases, big-budget films depicting the mass destruction of a city will feature a scene showing the destruction of a famous bridge, the most common victim being the Golden Gate Bridge.
+Generally, the central span is shown as collapsing and the towers are pulled inward as if pulled down by it.
 However, a suspension bridge uses cables under constant tension to transfer the weight of the span to anchors or counterweights located at either end of the bridge, so the towers are normally kept in balance between the weight of the span pulling inward and the anchors pulling outward.
 If the span collapses, the towers would bend outward since the anchors would no longer be balanced by the span.

 - The Dark Knight Rises has suspension bridges being cleanly severed in the middle, with the rest of the bridges remaining as they were.